 Pursue the priorities identified in the County's Vision Zero and other safety programs, through prioritization of safety projects and incorporation of safety considerations into all transportation planning efforts.
+TR-P3.2

 Minimize conflicts between vehicles and people who walk, bike, or use micromobility through careful site planning, paying particular attention to driveway locations and internal pedestrian circulation, and prioritizing safety for active modes of travel.
+TR-P3.3

-Require installation of, or provide, energy-efficient street lighting to improve public safety and comfort in urbanized areas.
-Prioritize installation in Impacted Communities, particularly at parks, transit stops, alleyways, bike and pedestrian paths, trails, and other appropriate areas, consistent with community preferences.
+Provide or require new projects to install energy-efficient street lighting to improve public safety and comfort in urbanized areas.
+Prioritize installation in Impacted Communities, particularly at parks, transit stops, alleyways, bike and pedestrian paths, trails, and other high-need areas, consistent with community preferences.

+Actions

+TR-A3.1

 Maintain a Vision Zero Working Group to regularly review collision data and evaluate the effectiveness of Vision Zero and other safety strategies.
+TR-A3.2